ritmin-framework/Ritmin/README.md

 For more information on how to use the Ritmin framework and its libraries, please refer to the official documentation.

 ## Contribution
-If you are interested in contributing to the development of the Ritmin framework or improving its libraries, please check the contribution guidelines and open pull requests on GitHub.
+If you are interested in contributing to the development of the Ritmin framework or improving its components, please check the [contribution guidelines](CONTRIBUTING.md) and open pull requests on GitHub.

+Note: There's a [contribution document](CONTRIBUTING-ar.md) in Arabic if you'd like to take a look at it.
 ## License
 The Ritmin framework is licensed under the [MIT](LICENSE.txt) License.
 ## Support